 First stop: the Watershed

-The cappuccino is still the same … hot milk with a bit of a coffee taste, weak foam (the kind of coffee you give back to the waiter and never go back to that place again when you are at home) and that lovely touch of cocoa powder on the top.
+The cappuccino is still the same … hot milk with a bit of a coffee taste, weak foam (the kind of coffee you give back to the waiter and never return to that place again if you are in Athens) and that lovely touch of cocoa powder on the top.

 Next door to Watershed (under the same roof actually) is the Tourist Information Centre.
-I bought some bus tickets and post cards to send to friends (are there still people out there expecting a post card?!) and off we go.
+I bought some souvenirs and post cards to send to friends (are there still people out there expecting a post card?!) and off we go.

 Banksy - a Bristol legend

 My real objective was to visit Clifton and Clifton Village.
-On my way there, at the beginning of Park street (just opposite the iconic Bristol City Council building) I took a picture of Banksy's "naked man" ... a bit faded and targeted with blue paint.... but still impressive.
+On my way there, at the beginning of Park street (just opposite the iconic Bristol City Council building) I took a picture of Banksy's "Well Hung Lover" (2006)... a bit faded and targeted with blue paint.... but still impressive.

 Banksy is an anonymous England-based graffiti artist, political activist and film director of unverified identity.
 His satirical street art and subversive epigrams combine dark humor with graffiti executed in a distinctive stenciling technique.
 Banksy's works of political and social commentary have been featured on streets, walls, and bridges of cities throughout the world.
 Banksy's work grew out of the Bristol underground scene, which involved collaborations between artists and musicians.
 Banksy says that he was inspired by 3D, a graffiti artist who later became a founding member of the English musical group Massive Attack.